CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide/_index.md

 These steps describe a flexible unattended installation method.
 You do not need a console cable.
 A fresh install with ONIE using a local web server typically completes in less than ten minutes.

 You have more options for installing Cumulus Linux with ONIE.
-Read [Installing a New Cumulus Linux Image](../Installation-Management/Installing-a-New-Cumulus-Linux-Image/) to install Cumulus Linux using ONIE in the following ways:
+Read {{<link url="Installing-a-New-Cumulus-Linux-Image">}} to install Cumulus Linux using ONIE in the following ways:

 - DHCP/web server with and without DHCP options
 - Web server without DHCP